 - Coughing up bloody or pink-tinged phlegm

-Cough medicines usually are used only when the cause of the cough is unknown and the cough causes a lot of discomfort.
+Cough medicines usually are used only when cough is an acute condition, causes a lot of discomfort, interferes with sleep and is not associated with any of the potentially worrisome symptoms indicated above.
 If you use cough medicine, be sure to follow the dosing instructions.

 To ease your cough, try these tips: